19bmiles/sindarin-burgers-hackai/README.md

    npm install
    ```

+2. Replace the "[CLIENT-KEY-HERE]" in src/components/Persona.jsx with your client key from the Persona Webapp.

-2. Start the development server:
+3. Start the development server:
    ```
    npm run dev
    ```

 This will start the Vite development server and you can view the application in your browser.